Questionmark has just published a new best practice guide on Defensibility and Legal Certainty for Tests and Exams.

 There is a useful analogy between this concept and defensibility and legal certainty in tests and exams.
 Assessments have a “purpose” or a “goal”, for example, the need to check a person’s competence before allowing them to perform a job task.
-It is important that an assessment programme defines its purpose clearly, ensures that this purpose is then enshrined in the design of the test or exam, and checks that the assessment and delivery is consistent with the defined purpose.
+It is important that an assessment program defines its purpose clearly, ensures that this purpose is then enshrined in the design of the test or exam, and checks that the assessment and delivery is consistent with the defined purpose.
 Essentially, there should be a chain from the purpose to design to delivery to decision, which makes the end decision defensible.
 If you follow that chain, your assessments may be defensible and legally certain; if that chain has breaks or gaps, then your assessments are likely to become less certain and more legally vulnerable.

 Defensibility of assessments

-Defensibility, in the context of assessments, concerns the ability of a testing organisation to withstand legal challenges.
-These legal challenges may come from individuals or groups who claim that the organisation itself, the processes followed (e.g., administration, scoring, setting pass scores, etc.), or the outcomes of the testing (e.g., a person is certified or not) are not legally valid.
+Defensibility, in the context of assessments, concerns the ability of a testing organization to withstand legal challenges.
+These legal challenges may come from individuals or groups who claim that the organization itself, the processes followed (e.g., administration, scoring, setting pass scores, etc.), or the outcomes of the testing (e.g., a person is certified or not) are not legally valid.
 Essentially, defensibility has to do with the question: “Are the assessment results, and more generally the testing program, defensible in a court of law?”.

 Ensuring that assessments are defensible means ensuring that assessments are valid, reliable and fair and that you have evidence and documentation available to demonstrate the above, in case of a challenge.